Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - Your child is more sleepy or irritable than usual.

-- Your child has a sunken soft spot on the top of his head.
+- Your child has a sunken soft spot on the top of his or her head.

 - Your child urinates less than usual or not at all.